sree0816/helpdesk/README.md

 3. Scalability: Easily extendable for departments, escalations, and custom SLA rules.
 4. Transparency: Provides complete visibility into system activity through dashboards.
 5. Communication: Customers are notified at every step of the process.
+6. The Django Admin panel (/admin/) can be used for direct database inspection.